 None of what happened is Raven’s fault, though.
 I know she thinks it is.
 I would have opened my father’s letter eventually, just like I opened all the rest.
 She thinks I hadn’t heard from my father in years, but that’s a lie.
 My father wrote to me every month.
 Kieran wrote to me, too, but I opened his right away instead of waiting like I did with Vasilis’s letters.
 They didn’t have names to differentiate them, but I knew which was which.
 Sometimes it took me three to six weeks to open one of my father’s letters, and by then, I had another one to open.
 I think the longest I went without opening a letter was three months.

 I was prepared to wait that long to open this one, too, but Raven saw it and asked about it.
-When she saw it, unopened, on my desk, I cursed myself for not hiding it like the others.
+When she saw it, unopened, on my desk, I cursed myself for not hiding it with the others.
 I knew there was something different about this letter, but I didn’t want to know what.

 If I wanted to be stubborn, it would have been wasted on Raven.
 Sometimes I thought I was the only one who truly understood that.
 She could outlast anyone for stubbornness and sheer willpower.
 Maybe even my father.
 We were young enough then that she hadn’t quite started to explore how much that could really do for her, but it came easy to her.